 Ranking Factors

-Technical SEO does have some ranking factors.
-Search engines have openly stated that these elements influence rankings.
-While we don’t know their exact weight, they do make a meaningful difference.
+Technical SEO does have some ranking factors although not as important than on-page and off-page signal.
+While we don’t know their exact weight, cumulatively they do make a meaningful difference.
 Ensuring your site is compliant gives you the best chance to rank well.

 https / http